jesseduffield/jesseduffield.github.io/_posts/2022-1-23-True-Code-Reuse-In-Go.md

 ## Implications

 There are some things worth keeping in mind.
 Firstly, Go lacks covariance, meaning the general rule that functions should accept interface values and return concrete types doesn't work here. `NewEnglishSpeaker` needs to return `Speaker` if it is to be passed as the `makeSpeaker` argument.
 This isn't a huge deal: you can always just make a separate function for that.
-Don't forget that we don't always need to inject the trait into the constructor: If we're only dealing with english speakers, we could directory use `p.Speaker = NewEnglishSpeaker(p)`
+This assumes you actually need to inject the trait can't can't invoke it directly.

 Another thing to note is that our person constructor is a little weird: